 YES!
 We did sell our house but that's a seperate nest egg/investment for when we decide to settle.
 We aren’t touching this money and it isn’t funding our trip.
 I think the stress of using your life savings to travel, would be way to stressful and make it hard to enjoy the trip.

 Eventually Justin became unhappy at work due to the stress of overtime, shift work and missing out on quality family time.
 He wasn’t enjoying his job and to be honest, we weren't getting on the best.
 So we decided to bite the bullet just after our 3rd baby was born and off we went.
 We hit the road and we have never looked back.
 3 kids in tow aged, 3.5, 2 and 6 months old.
 Some call us CRAZY!!!

 Yes we are lucky, but we’ve made our own luck!
 It’s keeping us very busy and we can also enjoy each others company and time together while exploring our great country.

 Our Big advice - SAVE!
 It’s amazing what you can do without.
 Buy only what you need, not what you want!!
 Look at renting your house out if it covers the mortgage repayments.
 Or if you’re like us and want to relocate, sell up and go searching for a new place to call home.

 Each individual financial situation is different, but if you want to travel Australia you'll make it work.
-Start now and put a way a little bit each week and we'll be seeing you on the road!
+Start now and put away a little bit each week and we'll be seeing you on the road in no time!!